 I'm at a loss to say words that sum up and describe these wonderful and amazing ladies that used to be in my life.
 One day when I'm feeling more ready, I will share more about them, but for now, let this serve as a tribute to their beautiful lives.
 Gone, but not forgotten.

-Thanksgiving teaser for Where is Robin?, a children's picture book on the United States written by Robin Barone and illustrated by myself, coming in 2015!
+Thanksgiving teaser for Where is Robin?, a children's picture book on the United States written by Robin Barone and illustrated by myself.

 Wishing you and your loved ones a happy Thanksgiving!
 I'm so very grateful for truly stellar friends and family, you are all such great blessings to me!
 And for all the new and exciting opportunities and projects that have popped up this year, many of which have been dreams of mine!
 Wherever Thanksgiving takes you, travel safe!